notryanb/notryanb.github.io/_posts/2019-12-08-what-is-a-shell.md

 This enables Nushell to support a rich command and plugin system to manipulate data in very useful and declarative ways.

 ### Nushell Examples
-I won't go over the details for how to get with Nushell, because [it already offers](https://book.nushell.sh/) a helpful book.
+I won't go over the details for how to get started with Nushell, because [it already offers](https://book.nushell.sh/) a helpful book.

 We can start off with the typical `ls` example.